Content - Res - Recreation - Public Swim Rules

 Change Room Policy

 All children 7+ years are required to use the change room of their gender or the family change room.
-Family change rooms are available at Artillery Park Aquatic Centre and Tomlinson Aqua Park.
+Family change rooms are available at Artillery Park Aquatic Centre and the Outdoor Aqua Park.
 If you are accompanying a child of the same gender, please use the gender-specific change rooms.

 The use of electronic recording devices capable of rendering a photograph are prohibited in the fitness room, change rooms, pool deck or washrooms in all City of Kingston facilities.